mozilla-ai/federated-finetuning/README.md

 This blueprint demonstrates **Federated Fine-Tuning of LLMs** using [Flower](https://flower.ai), a framework for federated learning.
 We fine-tune **Qwen2-0.5B-Instruct model** on the **Alpaca-GPT4 dataset** using **PEFT-based LoRA adapters**.

 📘 To explore this project further and discover other Blueprints, visit the [**Blueprints Hub**](https://developer-hub.mozilla.ai/).

-👉 📖 For more detailed guidance on using this project, please visit our [**Docs here**](https://mozilla-ai.github.io/federated-finetuning/)

 <p align="center">
   <img src="./images/flower_visual.png" alt="Flower" width="600">